 Among the other horses to consider for the opening race of the Festival is the Harry Fry trained If The Cap Fits who is unbeaten in all of his three hurdle races to date.
 The 6-year-old gelding is considered one of the more promising horses at the stable and with a preference for good ground.
 He followed victories at Exeter and Bangor by beating the Nicky Henderson trained Diese Des Bieffes at Kempton despite conceding weight to his rivals.
 The runner-up is a decent performer over the two miles distance and Fry is confident of a bold display from his horse at Cheltenham, and he is generally quoted at 7/1.

 Nevertheless, as witnessed at the 2017 Festival, outsiders can win the ‘Supreme’ as Labaik proved when beating Melon at the generous odds of 25/1.
-Former flat horse Scarpeta could be a decent each-way bet if competing in the two miles event after comfortably winning a maiden hurdle in his previous appearance at Gowran Park.
+Former flat horse Scarpeta could be a decent each-way bet for our free racing tips for today if competing in the two miles event after comfortably winning a maiden hurdle in his previous appearance at Gowran Park.
 He won that race despite encountering unsuitable testing conditions.
 Mullins is expected to send the horse to Cheltenham, but the longer ‘Ballymore’ is another option.